jefdaj/electionguard-cardano/notes/03-electionguard-python-tests.md

 ```

 Apart from the test suite, there are also a couple one-off `make` targets that demonstrate a simple election.
 They look good too!
-Note that they also print all the ciphertexts, but I had to omit those lines to avoid breaking Github's markdown rendering.
+Note that they print the ciphertexts, but I had to omit those lines to avoid breaking Github's markdown rendering.

 ```bash
 root@29187e5fa3d0:/repo# make eg-setup-simple-election 2>&1 | tee test.log